DamianoOriti/OpenGL-Renderer/README.md

 [Video of Escape Room videogame project](https://www.youtube.com/watch?v=IKH6xkf1tJQ)

+**Important note**

 If you want to and will use this software, it would be greatly appreciated if you could spend three minutes for watching and giving a "Like" to the video linked above, thanks!

+This renderer allows the user to create some scenes and to render them on screen.
+A scene is composed of a collection of billboards, a collection of texts, a collection of shaded 3D models, a collection of shadeless (meaning they have just a texture and do not react to light) 3D models, and finally the lights, one point light and one directional light.

 ### Features: